ITU-DevOps-Team/ITU-DevOps/report/docs/content/process-perspective.md

 - How do you monitor your systems and what precisely do you monitor?

 Monitoring is done with Prometheus, where various metrics is defined in the application.
-Prometheus scapes the application for these metrics once every
+Prometheus scapes the application for these metrics once every 5 seconds.
+These metrics are pulled by Grafana which has a built-in customizable dashboard for visualizing these metrics.
+Specificaly we monitor the following targets:
+ - `fsadf`- asdfadsf
+ - `fsadf`- asdfadsf
+ - `fsadf`- asdfadsf
+ - `fsadf`- asdfadsf
+ - `fsadf`- asdfadsf
+ - `fsadf`- asdfadsf
+ - `fsadf`- asdfadsf

 - What do you log in your systems and how do you aggregate logs?